I did not receive a polling card; can I vote on May 24th?

 So how do I make sure that my RFA2/RFA3 form was processed and I am registered to vote on May 24th if my details are not on www.checktheregister.ie ?

 If you want to confirm if your name has been included on the supplementary register, you can email the city/county council to whom you posted/sent your RFA2/RFA3 form.
-The full list is here http://www.lgcsb.ie/en/irish-local-government It would be best to get the email address of the relevant section which deals with the electoral register, i.e. usually it is named the franchise section.
+The full list is available at http://www.lgcsb.ie/en/irish-local-government.
+It would be best to get the email address of the relevant section which deals with the electoral register, i.e. usually it is named the franchise section.
 Send an email with your name, address seeking confirmation that your name is included.
 Alternatively you can go in person to the city/county council offices and ask to see a copy of the supplementary register.
 It may take the city/county council a number of days/week after the deadline to complete the supplementary register, so please be aware it will not be available immediately on May 8th.